AYCEdemo/emptyx16/src/emptyx16.md

 [X16 VERA Memory and I/O Map (VRAM)](#x16-vera-memory-and-io-map-vram)

 ## X16 YM2151 Access
-Due to the chip's large address space and low pin count, its address and data pins are multiplexed.
+Due to the chip's large address space for writing and low pin count, its write address and data pins are multiplexed.
 Then, an address/data select pin is provided.
 X16 connects this pin to the lowest address pin as usual.
 Providing I/O ports to the chip's registers.

 For more information about this chip and its registers, see:
 [YM2151 FM Operator Type-M (OPM)](#ym2151-fm-operator-type-m-opm)